tiny8877/okta.github.io/_source/_use_cases/inline_hooks/import_hook/import_hook.md

 |--------------|--------------------------------------|-----------------------------|
 | errorSummary | Human-readable summary of the error. | String                      |

-Returning an error object will cause Okta to return an OAuth 2.0 error to the requester of the token, with the value of `error` set to `server_error`, and the value of `error_description` set to the string you supplied in the `errorSummary` property of the `error` object you returned.
+Returning an error object will cause Okta to record a failure event in the Okta System Log containing the string you supplied in the `errorSummary` property of the `error` object you returned.

 ## Sample Listing of JSON Payload of Request